telerik/ajax-docs/controls/treeview/application-scenarios/client-side-programming/add-html-templates-to-the-treenodes.md

 ---
 title: Add HTML Templates to the TreeNodes
-page_title: Add HTML Templates to the TreeNodes | RadTreeView for ASP.NET AJAX Documentation
+page_title: Add HTML Templates to the TreeNodes - RadTreeView
-description: Add HTML Templates to the TreeNodes
+description: Check our Web Forms article about Add HTML Templates to the TreeNodes.
 slug: treeview/application-scenarios/client-side-programming/add-html-templates-to-the-treenodes
 tags: add,html,templates,to,the,treenodes
 published: True